The Trio of Professional Indian Boxers Aiming for International Titles

 Since turning pro in June 2015, Vijender Singh boasts an exceptional record, winning all 12 of his professional fights in the super-middleweight category, with eight via knockout and four by judges decision.
 He also held the WBO Asia Pacific and WBO Oriental titles.

 After signing with Bob Arum’s Top Rank Promotions in 2018, Vijender Singh is keen to land some big fights.
-According to boxingscene.com, he’s outside the top 15 WBO Super Middleweight rankings, where Istvan Szili and Ali Akhmedov languish at the bottom, although that will soon change if he can remain unbeaten.
+He’s outside the top 15 WBO Super Middleweight rankings, where Istvan Szili and Ali Akhmedov languish at the bottom, although that will soon change if he can remain unbeaten.

 It was nice catching up with you and your team @amirkingkhan